nschonni/healthvault-docs/healthvault/concepts/connectivity/creating-key-pairs.md

 ms.date: 04/12/2017
 ms.topic: article
 ms.prod: healthvault
+description: Walkthrough of how to create a certificate for HealthVault
 ---

-# Creating a public/private key pair for HealthVault
+# Creating a certificate (public/private key pair) for HealthVault

 A HealthVault application uses a private key to encrypt the first handshake message that it sends to the platform service.
 HealthVault then uses a public key to verify the sender.
 The public key must be registered with HealthVault through the [Application Configuration Center](https://config.healthvault-ppe.com).
 The private key is securely stored by the application and is never shared with HealthVault.